bwmhj8scwb-beep/palimpsest/README.md

 It is a **schematic** guide built to be fair to a contested history, not to settle it.
 Borders are washes of colour, not survey lines; population flows show direction and rough scale, not exact figures; where one event carries two names (1948 above all), both are given.
 Colours are pigments, not flags.
 The present-day slide reflects events **as of early 2026** and will need updating over time.

-## View it

-It's one self-contained HTML file — no build step, no dependencies.
-Open `index.html` in any browser, or visit the published page (see below).

 ## License